bodziosamolot/sourceGenerators/article.md

 # Debugging the Source Generator

 Unfortunately the code that we write does not always produce the results we have expected.
 How can we debug a source generator?
 It is a bit awkward.
-In order to break on generator execution You need to add the following line to it:
+In order to break on generator execution you need to add the following line to it:

 `Debugger.Launch()`

-When the generator executes You will be presented with a prompt with the choice of IDE's to use for the debugging session:
+When the generator executes you will be presented with a prompt with the choice of IDE's to use for the debugging session:

 ![JIT Debugger Prompt](https://i.imgur.com/lEseLeh.png)

-When using Rider, make sure You have the correct Debugger option selected:
+When using Rider, make sure you have the correct Debugger option selected:

 ![Rider JIT Debugger settings](https://i.imgur.com/9oaw7X6.png)

 # Summary

 There are more and more developers contributing their source generators to .NET ecosystem through open-source.
 The [list of Source Generators](https://github.com/amis92/csharp-source-generators) to use is growing.
-I hope that after reading this article You will have enough information and resources to make use of this fantastic new tool and maybe add a new position to this list.
+I hope that after reading this article you will have enough information and resources to make use of this fantastic new tool and maybe add a new position to this list.

 # Sources